 However, after the doctor says it was not an emergency, we will cover your additional care only if:

-- you go to a network provider, or - the additional care you get is considered "urgently needed care" and you follow the rules for getting this care.
-(See the next section.)
+- you use a network provider, or - the additional care you get is considered "urgently needed care" and you follow the rules for getting this care.
+(Refer to the next section.)

 I2.
 Urgently needed care

 Definition of urgently needed care